roboticeyes/openrex/doc/rex-spec-v1.md

 the scenenode is an intermediate node in the scenegraph.
 All leafnodes in the scenegraph have to contain geometry information.

-#### Data Type Path (9)
+#### Data Type Track (9)

-This data block can be used to describe a 3D path.
-A path is a container for 3D points, their normal vectors and their confidences.
+This data block can be used to describe a 3D track.
+A track is a container for 3D points, their normal vectors and their confidences.

 | **size [bytes]** | **name**   | **type** | **description**                    |